Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 AkidaNet training
 ^^^^^^^^^^^^^^^^^

-AkidaNet training pipeline uses the ``akidanet_imagenet`` model and the QuantizeML ``quantize`` CLI.
+The AkidaNet training pipeline uses the ``akidanet_imagenet`` model and the QuantizeML ``quantize`` CLI.
 Dataset loading and preprocessing is done within the training script called by the ``imagenet_train`` CLI.
 Note that ImageNet data must be downloaded from `<https://www.image-net.org/>`__ first.

 **Example**

-Create an AkidaNet 0.5 with resolution 160, train it for 90 epochs then quantize to 4-bit weights and activations, perform a 10 epochs QAT to recover accuracy, upscale to resolution 224 and evaluate.
+Create an AkidaNet 0.5 with resolution 160, train it for 90 epochs, then quantize to 4-bit weights and activations, perform a 10-epoch QAT to recover accuracy, upscale to resolution 224 and evaluate.